-The Company realizes approximately 100% of its sales and makes a significant amount of its purchases in US dollars.
+The Company realizes virtually all of its sales and makes a significant amount of its purchases in US dollars.
 Consequently, assets and liabilities are exposed to foreign exchange fluctuations.

-The Company's objective in managing its foreign currency risk is to minimize its net exposures to foreign currency cash flows by holding approximately 90% of its cash and cash equivalents in US dollars.
 The Company monitors and forecasts the values of net foreign currency cash flow and statement of financial position exposures and from time to time could authorize the use of derivative financial instruments such as forward foreign exchange contracts to economically hedge a portion of foreign currency fluctuations.

-Based on the above net exposure at quarter ended December 31, 2017, a 10% depreciation or appreciation of the US dollar against the Canadian dollar would result in an insignificant effect in net loss.
-The Company has not employed any currency hedging programs during the periods ended December 31, 2017 or 2016.
+Based on the above net exposure at December 31, 2019, a 10% depreciation or appreciation of the US dollar against the Canadian dollar would not result in a significant effect in net loss.
+The Company has not employed any currency hedging programs during the periods ended December 31, 2019 or 2018.